xt0fer/reveal-slides/md/InterfacesandLambdas.md

 ```
 -

-    * There is no way for this method to know how to sort these custom objects by default unless this object implements Comparable.
+    * There is no way for this method to know how to sort these custom classes by default unless this class implements Comparable.
     * Implementing Comparable tells the sort method that these objects can respond to the comparetTo(T t) request.

 -